flschr/plugin-faviconique-advanced/README.md

 **Turn a single emoji into a cross‑browser favicon – no image export, no build steps.**

 Faviconique+ is a Micro.blog plug‑in that takes one emoji and serves it as PNG favicons via **EmojiCDN**.
-It also provides an Apple touch icon, optional standalone (full‑screen) mode, and a configurable browser UI color.
+It also provides an Apple touch icon and a configurable browser UI color.
 Works in Safari, Chrome, Firefox, Edge — **no local image generation** needed.

 > Credits: Inspired by the original [Faviconique](https://micro.blog/account/plugins/view/141) by Sven Dahlstrand.
 This plug‑in focuses on emoji-only favicons via a CDN and adds a few Micro.blog‑specific quality‑of‑life options.